 Think not of yourself as the architect of your career, but as the sculptor.

-The Managing Your Career series of mind maps and articles is designed to help you manage your career path far more effectively by providing specific guidelines to assist you along your journey towards climbing the career ladder.
+The Managing Your Career series of mind maps and articles are designed to help you manage your career path far more effectively by providing specific guidelines to assist you along your journey towards climbing the career ladder.
 This series includes the following mind map topics:

 - Part 1: Exploring Your Career Path